duck00036/Deploy-image-processing-functions-on-line-bot/README.md

 1. **Searching for photos based on user-defined text, enabling users to quickly find the photos they need.**

-2. **Classifying objects in user-uploaded photos and returning a processed picture along with a text description.**
+2. **Classifying objects in user-sent photos and returning a processed picture along with a text description.**

-3. **Cartoonizing people in user-uploaded photos and replying with a processed photo featuring cartoonized people.**
+3. **Cartoonizing people in user-sent photos and replying with a processed photo featuring cartoonized people.**

 With its image processing techniques and cloud-based infrastructure, this chatbot provides users with a fun and engaging way to enhance their photos quickly and easily.